pagalvin/tsbook/chapter09_ClassesInDepth.md

 const myBus6: Bus6 = new Bus6({routeDistance: 44, costPerMile: 12.50, routeNumber: 148, totalPassengers: 72});
 ```

-This is a lot cleaner and easier to understand than:
+This is a lot easier to understand than:

 ```JavaScript
 var myBus6 = new Bus6(44, 12.5, 148, 72);
 ```

+It's immediately obvious what each of these four parameters do.

 ### Long-term Maintenance
 Recall the scenario from above - complex Bus management system with many modules, thousands or more lines of code and many, many times when the code instantiates a new Bus6 object.
 To model a new property, follow these simple steps: